githubcyclist/wineman/README.md

 2. Open a terminal in the folder which you cloned to, and run "chmod +x wineman".

-3. Then use "./wineman" to activate.
+3. Then use "./wineman" to show help.
 Optionally, copy it to /usr/bin.

+## Usage
+The usage instructions are displayed when the program is run, but here they are anyway: